CollinStubbs/DogeTix/README.md

 - built in Java
 - reads in the previous day's user accounts file and available tickets file and then applies all of the daily transactions from a merged set of daily transaction files to these files
 - this produces a new Current User Accounts file and a new Available Tickets File for tomorrow's Front End Runs

+How to use:
+     $ make
+     $ ./DGFE file1.txt file2.txt